cpressey/Some-Games-of-Note/article/Lost Games.md

 It may have been "eating crow"; that seems more likely as an idiom, but I don't remember the graphic involving eating in any way.

-### Galactic conquest

-*   seen-on: Apple II

-That's not its name, and it's not Galactic Empire or Galactic Attack.

-Text mode, with inverse characters for some things.

-There was a grid of numbers indicating planets and their populations(?) but I don't remember there being any spatial relationship between them.

 ### Castle game on PET

 *   seen-on: Commodore PET